Skin Tea-time · 三分

 in conversation.

-Matcha is the morning brand of green tea.
-Ssook is the brand of the late hour.
-Here is a transcript of the difference, in their own words.
+Matcha is the green of the morning.
+Ssook is the green of the late hour.
+What follows is the difference, set down in their own words.

 A transcript · in two voices